sighupio/furyctl/README.md

 ## Download and manage KFD modules

 `furyctl` can be used as a package manager for the KFD.
-It providers a simple way to download all the desired modules of the KFD by reading a single `Furyfile`.
+It provides a simple way to download all the desired modules of the KFD by reading a single `Furyfile`.

 The process requires the following steps: